Top 10 Best Sites

 |39.7 Million*||Try Match.com FREE|

-We’ll bet you know someone who’s tried Match or know someone who knows someone who’s tried Match.
+Match is one of the most popular dating sites for relationship seekers, and you probably know one or two people who have tried it and maybe even found a partner through it.
 The point is, Match.com was the first site on the online dating scene, and it’s been a pioneer and household name ever since and is here to stay.

 Relationships: Casual Dates, Deep Relationships

 Browse Free: View Photos Now

 |User Base||Gender Ratio||Popularity (Visits/Mo.)||